Harpsichord

 The term denotes the whole family of similar plucked-keyboard instruments, including the smaller virginals, muselar, and spinet.
-The harpsichord was widely used in Renaissance and Baroque music, both as an accompaniment instrument and as a soloing instrument.
+The harpsichord was widely used in Renaissance and Baroque music, both for purposes of accompaniment and as a solo instrument.
 During the Baroque era, the harpsichord was a standard part of the continuo group.
-The basso continuo part acted as the foundation for many musical pieces in this era.
-During the late 18th century, with the development of the fortepiano (and then the increasing use of the piano in the 19th century) the harpsichord gradually disappeared from the musical scene (except in opera, where it continued to be used to accompany recitative).
-In the 20th century, it made a resurgence, being used in historically informed performances of older music, in new compositions, and, in rare cases, in certain styles of popular music (e.g., Baroque pop).
+During the late 18th century, with the spread of the piano, the harpsichord gradually disappeared from the musical scene (except in opera, where it continued to be used to accompany recitative).
+In the 20th century, it made a resurgence, being used in historically informed performance of older music, in new compositions, and in certain styles of popular music.